-I was researching the Spanish Flu of 1918-1919 for Orphan Rock, my forthcoming novel, when reports of a new pandemic – COVID-19 – hit the news headlines.
+I was researching the Spanish Flu of 1918-1919 for Orphan Rock [Transit Lounge, forthcoming March 2022], when reports of a new pandemic – COVID-19 – hit the news headlines.

 It was first identified in December 2019 in Wuhan, China, and the World Health Organization declared the outbreak with an ‘Emergencies Preparedness, Response’ on 5 January 2020, calling it ‘Pneumonia of unknown cause – China’, then another on 12 January 2020, naming it ‘Novel Coronavirus – China’.
 It declared it a pandemic on 11 March 2020.
 By April 2020, more than half of the world’s population had been ordered into lockdown by their governments.